“How old would you be if you didn’t know how old you are?”–Satchel Paige, Baseball Hall of Fame pitcher

 Don’t stop working too soon… and don’t get blindsided by inflation!
 You’ll need more future dollars than you think.

-Longevity strategy #3: Save more now.
+Longevity Strategy #3: Save More Now

 We also see people skipping over saving and jumping straight to investing.
 If you don’t have liquidity for emergencies and opportunities, you haven’t saved enough!
 Saving also helps you build up lump sums of cash to invest with.
 The best investments (real estate, life settlements, bridge loans, energy investments) require lump sums.

 Don’t think you can save more?
 Track your spending for a couple of months.
 Chances are, there is money disappearing to places that may not be aligned with your values.
 For instance, it is common to see people spend more on coffee and/or alcoholic beverages than saving for the future.
+Once you know where money is going (or even before), try using a system like the Currence app.
+It’ll revolutionize the way you save money… WITHOUT a budget.

-Longevity strategy #4: Expand your assets
+Longevity Strategy #4: Expand Your Assets

 Too often, people put cash towards paying off “good debt” when it would be better spent expanding their asset base!